pszponder/template_node-ts/README.md

 All of your source code should go into the `src` directory

-When you build or start the application using one of the appropriate commands (see the scripts section), the compiled code will be output to a `dist` folder.
+When you build or start the application using one of the appropriate commands (see the scripts section), the transpiled code will be output to a `dist` folder.

-## A note on lint-staged and Husky
+### A note on lint-staged and Husky

 I decided to remove lint-staged and Husky from the main branch.

 Instead, if you would like to see the implementation of the template using lint-staged and Husky, refer to the `with-husky` branch.

+### Testing and Code Snippets

+A `_scratch` directory can be found in under the `src` directory which contains a `scratch.ts` file.
+This file and directory are intended to be a place to play around with code and code snippets, or run some quick tests without needing to pollute your main source code.

+To run the `scratch.ts` file, you can use the `pnpm scratch` command.
+This will transpile and execute `scratch.js` in the `dist` directory.

+**_NOTE_**: Don't import any files from the `_scratch` directory into `index.ts` unless you want your source code to compile your scratch files as well.

 ## Scripts: